voiladaniel/big-shoe-company/README.md

 ## Usage ##

 • Drag 'n' drop the XML file or press the box select the file.
+Only XML files accepted!

 • Validation is done with XSD 1.0 but also additional logic in C#.